zenicko/extra-lesson-java1/readme.md

 6. Add more comments into class Car.
 7. Extra steps to the lesson 9 "Git".
    1. Change 1.
 Added the procedure `soundOfEngine` is which imitating a sound of an engine.
    2. Change 2.
-Added the function `calculateDistance` calculates a maximal distance of vehicle run.
+Added the function `calculateDistance` which calculates a maximal distance of a vehicle run.
+   3. Change 3.
+Added the procedure `soundOnHorn` which to sound a horn.

 ## What's new?